Wood decking vs. plastic wood decking – what’s the difference?

 However, there are a number of key differences between the two that in many instances could affect your decision to purchase.
 To help make the right decision we’ve put together some of the biggest differences below.

 There can be no doubt that wood is going to have a significant lifetime but compared to composite wood plastic it’s nowhere near as strong.
 Composite wood plastic combines the durability and strength of recycled plastic with natural wood flour.
-This creates a tough and resistant material that looks and feels like wood but isn’t as susceptible to issues such as wood rot, damp, splintering or just scrapes and dents.
-This means that with composite plastic decking you can get away with being a little rougher on it’s surfaces than you could with traditional hardwood.
+This creates a tough and resistant material that looks and feels like wood but isn’t as susceptible to issues such as wood rot, dampness, splintering or just scrapes and dents.
+This means that with composite plastic decking you can get away with being a little rougher on its surfaces than you could with traditional hardwood.

 The durable properties of composite wood plastic also mean that composite decking requires less maintenance than wood.
 Not only is it less susceptible to rot (composite wood plastic is naturally resistant to fungus) or damage that would require further repairs or work, but it also retains its appearance a lot better than hardwood.
 Colouring on composite decking doesn’t fade as quickly and it doesn’t require products like paint or varnish to keep it looking new.